Who Is Behind The Mask?

 The faces we wear, as we often wear masks, often fool people.
 We wear a thousand masks, masks that we are afraid to take off, and none of them are us.
 Underneath our masks we reveal the real person who we are with all of our complex ideas, we often create masks to hide behind.
 We have many roles and expectations to fulfill and present on the surface in many different ways.
 What lies beneath are often hidden emotions that are difficult to access.
 We have the need to be accepted, and often a glance or two at one’s face reveals something, but there is often more that is hidden that needs to be revealed.
 However, we are careful not to reveal too much for fear of being rejected.
 So we sometimes pretend or put on a facade and parade a myriad of masks to show to the world.
 It becomes a front, so we need to be aware that we often appear to present in one form, with one face or mask, but the different layers can be peeled to reveal different faces or moods.
 See what we present to the world, but also look at what is not being presented, what is hidden.

-I will briefly describe a process of making masks as a tool for upper elementary students to begin to explore who they are and what they project.
+I will briefly describe the process of making masks as a tool for upper elementary students to begin to explore who they are and what they project.
 In this process, students will:

 - Create a mask reflecting themselves.